Juncong-Lin/qiliProject/products/inkjetPrinter/hybrid uv/AMO Hybrid UV Inkjet Printer AM1800UVH8k24i with 8 Konica km1024i printhead/AMO Hybrid UV Inkjet Printer AM1800UVH8k24i with 8 Konica km1024i printhead.md

 6.High-power electrostatic eliminator can effectively eliminate problems such as flying ink and blur caused by static electricity of materials;
 7. The printing platform has the function of segmented independent adsorption and independent adjustment of adsorption size.
 With the strong silent turbine blower, it can adapt to the adsorption of various materials with different thickness and work for different complex materials.
 Maximum Print Width:	1800 mm
-Printhead:	8 pieces Ricoh Gen6 Printheads
+Printhead:	8 pieces konica1024i Printheads
 Printing speed of four row printhead
 External light:35-260m²/h
 Internal light:190-135m²/h